jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic containment displays the references as containment, then converges references to the same object back to a single imaginary object location near the top of the structure visible in the diagram.
 Then that imaginary object location leads back to the logical object location possibly somewhere on another site, even, by following inward references.
 Those inward references could also be interpreted as going outward to the imaginary object location.
 The logical target location leads even further, to the physical target location, but that’s for another project.

-In conceptual explanations you can stick to the referential approach, while automatic containment will convert it to a containment structure.
+In conceptual explanations you can stick to the referential approach, while automatic containment might convert it to a containment structure.

 JJ